‘Geisha in Rivalry’ was published in Japan in 1918. The Japanese title is ‘Udekurabe’ (腕くらべ), which literally means ‘competition’.

 Nagai Kafû (永井 荷風, 1879-1959) is a very famous author in Japan, who was active in the late 19th and first half of the 20th century.
 He spent many years in the United States of America and in Europe.
 He studied French and was influenced by the French novelist Émile Zola (1840-1902), which can be seen in Nagai’s early works.
 Later in his career he turned more to Japanese themes and is widely known for his romantic novels set in traditional Japan of the late Edo (1603-1868) and Meiji era (1868-1912).

-Geisha in Rivalry is a book in which Nagai brings back the nostalgic atmosphere of the late Meiji Era.
-He seeks for the reminiscences of the old tradition with a melancholic undertone but is even critical in some ways.
-His narration is very lively and colorful.
+‘Geisha in Rivalry’ is a book in which Nagai depicts a nostalgic atmosphere of the late Meiji era with reminiscences of old Japanese tradition.
+The novel is in parts melancholic, in parts critical about social issues.
+Nagai Kafû’s narration is very vivid and colorful.

-The Japanese text of Udekurabe is available on gutenberg.org.
+Notice: The Japanese text of Udekurabe is available on gutenberg.org.